 Is Multitasking Killing Your Productivity?
 Try Monotasking Instead

-Between crushing your work goals, making time for friends and family, keeping up with your hobbies and even getting to the gym — chances are you’re multitasking.
-Sure, you're tackling your to-do list, but it might be doing more harm than good.
+Between crushing it at work, making time for friends, keeping up with hobbies and even getting to the gym — chances are you’re multitasking.
+Sure, you're checking off your to-do list, but you might not be doing it effectively.

 “Multitasking is actually a myth,” says Devora Zack, author of “Singletasking: Get More Done — One Thing at a Time.”
 “The brain is hardwired to only do one thing at a time.”

 So when you think you’re multitasking, you’re actually practicing something called task switching, which means your brain is bouncing back and forth between activities.
-A study published in the Journal of Experimental Psychology: Human Perception and Performance found task switching eats up time and increases the likelihood that mistakes will be made.
+A study published in the Journal of Experimental Psychology: Human Perception and Performance found task switching eats up time and increases the likelihood of mistakes.

 What’s more, multitasking leads to stress, says Dave Crenshaw, author of “The Myth of Multitasking: How ‘Doing It All’ Gets Nothing Done.”
 And nobody needs more of that.

 Luckily, there’s an alternative: the reverse of multitasking, called monotasking or single tasking.
-Here are five situations in which to try it out.
+Here are five ways to try it out.

 When Facing a Deadline

-When you’re busting through a to-do list, trying to do multiple things at once — such as answering emails while working on the project that's due in an hour — might make you less efficient and more error-prone, Zack says.
-That’s because as we’re jumping from one thing to the next, we can’t reach the state of immersion that fosters creative problem-solving.
+Trying to do multiple things at once — like answering emails while working on the project that's due in an hour — might make you less efficient and more error-prone, Zack says.
+As we’re jumping from one thing to the next, we can’t reach the level of focus where creative problem-solving lives.

 Also consider blocking out your calendar to work on specific projects, Crenshaw suggests, so you’re motivated to stick to a schedule.
 And set an alert to check email for 15 minutes at a time every few hours.
-He also suggests letting clients and coworkers know that you’ll respond to email at certain times of day (such as by noting it in your email signature), so they have an idea of when to expect a reply.
+He also suggests letting clients and co-workers know you’ll respond to email at certain times of day (note it in your email signature), so they have an idea of when to expect a reply.

 “There’s a temptation that you have to be available to all people at all times, and when you have that attitude, you’re never fully available to any one person ever,” Zack adds.

 You may do it without realizing or intending to.
-Consider this scenario: You’re out for drinks with a group of friends but texting another friend under the table.
+Consider: You’re out for drinks with a group of friends but texting another friend under the table.
 It seems harmless, but you’re sending the signal that the friends you’re with are not that important to you.

 The Monotasking Fix: Put your phone away when you're socializing or sitting down to dinner.
-If you must be available — say, in case your kids have an emergency —create a special ringtone that’ll help you know when important calls come in.
+If you must be available — say, in case a family member has an emergency — create a special ringtone that’ll help you know when important calls come in.